 Lake Five

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Lake Five reaches 23 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Lake Five covers 104 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Lake Five ranks 3 of 15 in Washington County, putting it in the upper tier of locally monitored lakes.
+Among the 15 graded lakes in Washington County, Lake Five sits at rank 5, above the county median.

 Eurasian watermilfoil has been documented at Lake Five, requiring shoreline management to keep dense mats from crowding native vegetation.
 Bass fishing is part of the appeal: the species list runs to 3, anchored by largemouth and/or smallmouth bass.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.